finclubju/finclubju.github.io/README.md

 # finclubju.com

-This is the repository for the official website of Jadavpur University Finance Club (FinClub JU).
+This is the repository for the official website of FinClub JU.

 Managed by @realspal (https://github.com/realspal)